|Reference code:||IE BP/1|

 Today Boole is best remembered as the originator of Boolean Logic - a fundamental step in today's computer revolution, and the basis for all modern computer software.

 Boole’s achievements are all the more impressive when you consider he was entirely self taught.
 He received only the most basic schooling, but was imbued from his childhood by his father with a love of mathematics.
-He never attended a University not gained a formal qualification in his chosen subject.
+He never attended University or gained a formal qualification in his chosen subject.

 CONDITIONS OF ACCESS AND USE: